hdecarne/gentoo-extras-overlay/README.md

 List of ebuilds
 ---------------

-* net-analyzer/cacti: Update to the portage ebuild that makes version 0.8.8a available.
-See https://bugs.gentoo.org/show_bug.cgi?id=414419 for further details.

 * net-im/spectrum-transport: New ebuild for the 1.x version of Spectrum XMPP transport (http://spectrum.im/).

 * net-mail/zcp/zcp: New ebuild for the Zarafa groupware solution (http://www.zarafa.com). __Please see__ following ebuilds for more details.